 As global citizens, not citizens of each country, we need to talk.
-Because, at the end of the day, the present system is bad even for the constituents of the Big 5.
-They too would benefit from:
+Because, at the end of the day, the present system is bad for everybody.
+Even the citizens of veto countries.
+Everybody would benefit from:

-- A stronger and more democratic UN or equivalent body that would enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.
+- A stronger and more democratic UN or equivalent body that has the power to enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.

-- A system of global governance that enables coordinated responses and enforceable regulation in respect of international norms, behaviours, conduct, people and things that threaten all of our personal security.
+- A system of global governance that enables coordinated responses to global challenges through and enforceable regulation.

 Our fate rests on our ability to organize ourselves as global citizens.